art publications

 Mystetskyi Arsenal: The Collection

 2024.
-Mystetskyi Arsenal: The collection.
+Mystetskyi Arsenal: The Collection.
 Mystetskyi Arsenal National Art and Culture Museum Complex

 The publication “Mystetskyi Arsenal: The Collection” is a comprehensive collection that reflects the diversity and significance of Ukrainian artistic heritage.
 The book reveals various aspects of the collections and museum activities, beginning with archaeological artifacts discovered during excavations on the Mystetskyi Arsenal’s grounds and extending to contemporary art, which the museum complex purposefully preserves and researches.
-These works form a unique collection that demonstrates the diversity of Ukrainian artistic heritage and cultural identity.
+These works form a unique collection that demonstrate the diversity of Ukrainian artistic heritage and cultural identity.

 This book focuses on the role of the modern museum in Ukraine, its place in society, and discusses how an institution can support cultural development and preserve the memory of the past, as well as how museum collections shape and protect collective identity.
 This is especially relevant in the context of the war, which has introduced new challenges to museum activities, increasing the importance of security and the digitization of collections.